Drain Field Expansion

 What is drain field expansion?

 Drain field expansion is the process of adding new percolation trenches, lateral lines, and distribution piping to an existing leach field.
 The goal is to increase the total absorption area so your septic system can handle a greater volume of effluent.
+The benefits include improved drainage, reduced backups, and extended system lifespan.
 It’s a permanent upgrade to your wastewater treatment infrastructure.

 When should I expand my drain field?